 The Khurushkul Wind Power Project in Cox’s Bazar, which has a capacity of 60 megawatts, is the largest wind power project in the country.
 US-DK Green Energy (BD) Limited, a private company, constructed the power plant, and the government-owned Bangladesh Power Development Board (BPDB) would purchase electricity from the plant.

 On May 25, 2023, the plant was connected to the national grid, and on May 26, the project began contributing to the nation’s overall electricity supply through the national grid.
-The project contributed 27 lakh kilowatt hours of electricity to the national grid in June 2023.
+The project contributed 2.7 million kilowatt hours of electricity to the national grid in June 2023.
 For the next 18 years, the BPDB will purchase power from the plant at a rate of $0.12 per unit.
+From 8th March 2024, the plant has entered full production capacity of 60MW.

-This project will involve the installation of a total of 22 wind turbines, each of which will have a capacity of 3 megawatts (MW) to generate power.
-The Khuruskul, Chawfaldandi, PM Khali, and Pokkhali unions that fall under the Sadar Upazila of Cox’s Baxar will each get one of the up to 22 turbines that will be erected there in order to generate power.
-Each turbine will have a height of 110 meters.
+This project involved the installation of a total of 22 wind turbines, each of which will have a capacity of 3 megawatts (MW) to generate power.
+The Khuruskul, Chawfaldandi, PM Khali, and Pokkhali unions that fall under the Sadar Upazila of Cox’s Baxar each got one of the up to 22 turbines of which 20 has been erected there in order to generate power.
+Each turbine has a height of 110 meters.
 The length of each blade is 60 meters, yet the tower itself is 90 meters tall.

 When fully operational, the project is anticipated to have the capacity to generate 145,600 megawatts of power annually.
 It is estimated that this measure will cut annual emissions by 109,200 tons of carbon dioxide (CO2), 25.15 tons of sulfur dioxide (SO2), and 50.69 tons of nitric oxide (NO).
 Additionally, it will cut annual coal usage by 44,600 tons.

-According to sources from the Cox’s Bazar Bangladesh Power Development Board (BPDP), the plant is capable of producing enough electricity to supply the town of Cox’s Bazar and the areas immediately surrounding it, which demand an average of 40 megawatts of power each day.
+According to sources from the Cox’s Bazar Bangladesh Power Development Board (BPDP), the plant is capable of producing enough electricity to supply the town of Cox’s Bazar and the areas immediately surrounding it, which demand an average of 40 megawatts of power each day, which can supply 10,000 households with electricity.

 Because of the plant’s wind turbines’ long blades, people refer to it as the “Pankha”, which is a Bangla word meaning a fan.

 According to the Power Division, the government plans to install 12 wind power plants across the nation.
 These power plants are anticipated to contribute more than 500 MW of additional electricity to the national grid.
-There are currently three other wind power projects in the districts of Sirajganj, Bagerhat, and Chuadanga that will be completed by the following year in addition to the 60 MW project that is currently under construction in Cox’s Bazar.
+There are currently three other wind power projects in the districts of Sirajganj, Bagerhat, and Chuadanga that will be completed by the following year in addition to the 60 MW project that is currently in operation.

 In addition, the selection of a contractor is in the works for a wind power project with a capacity of 50 megawatts (MW) in Chandpur Sadar and a capacity of 30 MW in Sonagazi, Feni.